medialab-prado/interactivos17-datastrofe/code/readme.md

 ### Developed with Unity 5 (c#)

 ## Controls:
-Videogame is designed to be controlled with an original xbox360 gamepad, using left joystick to control mouse through applications like Enjoy2 (open source) or Joystick Mapper.
-Right stick is for moving map; other controls (action buttons, zoom or rotate map) can be configured in input mapper.
+Videogame is designed to be controlled with an original xbox360 gamepad, using left joystick to control mouse through applications like [Enjoy2](https://github.com/fyhuang/enjoy2/) (open source) or [Joystick Mapper](http://joystickmapper.com/).
+Right stick is for moving map; other controls (action buttons, zoom or rotate map) can be configured in Input config dialog or input mapper (inside Unity).

+## Data update intervals
+- Air quality data is gathered every 1 hour.
+- Accoustic contamination three times a day.
+- Traffic data is gathered every 5 mins.
+- Environment data (weather related) is gathered every 1 min.
+- Tweets (query: contaminacion OR contaminacion+madri) updated every 10 minutes (first releveance-ordered tweets are displayed).
+- Traffic incidents info is updated with traffic data (same source).

 ## About builds:
 - MacOS (arquitechture independant) may have a bug with shaders, freezing and crashing compilation randomly.